 Rent a bike

 On your first day in Copenhagen, you will probably discover that the locals love riding their bicycles, and today you are going to explore Copenhagen by bike.
-There are plenty of bike rentals all around the city, but I can recommend both Copenhagen Bicycles in the city centre and Baisikeli in Vesterbro.
+There are plenty of bike rentals all around the city, and I can recommend both Copenhagen Bicycles in the city centre and Baisikeli in Vesterbro.

 Enjoy brunch at Sidecar